aszheng/RobinFolio/_PRESS-RELEASE.md

 ## Quote from You ##
   > A quote from a spokesperson in your company.
 'Want to get started with stocks?
-We provide you with our best 5 blue-chip stocks picks and give you a tool to allocate your money towards your first investment!'
+We provide you a tool to allocate your money towards your first investment!
+Compare across three stocks at a time and see how you can spread your money wisely'

 ## How to Get Started ##
   > Describe how easy it is to get started.
 Set how much you want to budget (e.g. $1,000).
 Select the quantity of each stock you want to buy.
-Add and remove the stock to see how much you can buy.
+Add and remove the stock to see how much more you can buy.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+"A very easy to use app with an elegant UI to help me invest my first $1000"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+"Visit www.RobinFolio.com today to understand how you can wisely invest that extra cash you have!"